Quality management (Chapter 1)

 - follow-up actions from previous management reviews

-The management review system should identify appropriate actions, such as:
+The management review system should also identify appropriate actions, such as:

 - improvements to manufacturing processes and products